emqx/emqx-operator/docs/en_US/tasks/configure-emqx-blueGreenUpdate.md

 > `waitTakeover` indicates the waiting time (unit is second) before the current node starts session evacuation. `connEvictRate` indicates the client disconnection rate of the current node (unit: count/second). `sessEvictRate` indicates the current node client session evacuation rate (unit: count/second).
 The `.spec.license.stringData` field is filled with the content of the license certificate.
 In this article, the content of this field is omitted.
 Please fill it with the content of your own certificate.

-Save the above content as `emqx.yaml`, execute the following command to deploy the EMQX Enterprise Edition cluster:
+Save the above content as `emqx.yaml`, execute the following command to deploy the EMQX Enterprise cluster:

 ```bash
 kubectl apply -f emqx.yaml